-In 2015, two pilgrims to undertake the Camino Frances walk were Douglas and Christine Ball, from Gateshead in the north east of England.
-Here is their personal story of ‘Walking the Camino’.
-(I have split this into three parts as it amounts to 20,000 words and would make for a very slow loading and long page).
-The next two post are the middle section of the Camino Frances and last part, the last section on the Camino Frances.
+In 2015, two pilgrims to undertake the Camino Frances walk were Douglas and Christine Ball, from Gateshead in the northeast of England.
+Here is their personal story of ‘Walking the Camino de Santiago.’
+This is long, get a coffee or tea and settle down for a while.

 Day 1: Newcastle to Biarritz and St Jean Pied de Port

-Well, we have started the journey, slight pre nerves when we discovered that there was no public transport from Biarritz airport to St Jean Pied de Port, 54 kilometres away.
+Well, we have started the journey, slight pre nerves when we discovered that there was no public transport from Biarritz airport to Saint Jean Pied de Port, 54 kilometers away.
 We had to start looking for a taxi, at the last minute we received a response from a taxi firm at a reasonable price.

 We arrived at Biarritz airport and found 7 individuals who had not sorted out their transport; we were able to help out four people, one from Germany, one from New Zealand and two from Leicester which reduced our costs.
 The lass from Germany as well as not having sorted out her transport had not sorted out anywhere to spend the night.
 She was still wandering around an hour later.
 I was willing to share but Christine was less keen.